Benign Lesion Removal

 Skin tags are small growths of extra skin that grow off a thin stem and usually look like a small piece of hanging skin.
-Skin tags are benign growths and are normally not painful.
-They can occur on any part of the body, but are most commonly seen on:
+They are benign growths and are normally not painful.
+And can occur on any part of the body, but are most commonly seen on:

 - Body folds

 It is believed that skin tags occur from friction against the skin, since they are so often found in skin creases and folds.
 They are harmless.Most don’t require treatment.
 But sometimes patients want to remove them for cosmetic reasons or because they cause discomfort when they rub against clothing or get caught in jewelry.
 Skin Tags Removal Tampa

 Moles are skin growths made up of cells that produce color (pigment).
 They can appear anywhere on the skin, alone or in groups, and can be raised or flat.
 They may change in appearance over time and some may even disappear.
 They are usually brown in color but can be blue, black, or flesh-colored.
 Most moles are harmless and don’t cause pain or other symptoms unless they have been exposed to friction or trauma.

 Warts are generally a small, rough growth, typically on a patient’s hands or feet but also other locations, and can resemble a cauliflower or a solid blister.
 They are caused by a viral infection, specifically by one of the many types of human papilloma viruses.

 There are as many as 10 varieties of warts, the most common considered to be the most harmless.
 It is possible to get warts from others; they are contagious and usually enter the body in an area of broken skin.
 They typically disappear after a few months but can last for years and can recur.